NikhilChaudhary1/mental-health-chatbot/README.md

 ## Acknowledgements

-- Microsoft and Meta for developing the LLaMA Phi-3 model
+- Microsoft for developing the Phi model
+- Ollama for providing easy access to open-source models
 - The mental health community for inspiration and guidance